The Embroidery Hoop Talk: The Who is Who of Hoops

 Pros & Cons

 The huge advantage of wooden hoops is the huge variety of sizes they come in.
-From 3 to 23 inches these hoops have everything in size you’ll probably need.
-The usual shape is round, but for elongated/wide motifs oval shaped hoops might be the better choice.
+From 3 to 23 inches these hoops have everything in the size you’ll probably need.
+The usual shape is round, but for elongated/wide motifs oval-shaped hoops might be the better choice.
 You can find the larger sizes as quilter’s hoops.

-Wooden hoops can be too slippery or splintering (only the bad hoops do that).
-In this case wrap both rings with strips of fabric or cotton ribbon for more grip and buffer for the embroidery fabric.
+Wooden hoops can be too slippery or splinter (only the bad hoops do that).
+In this case, wrap both rings with strips of fabric or cotton ribbon for more grip and buffer for the embroidery fabric.

 The photo is used with permission by Danielle over at the story piece blog.